 Absolutely.
 In fact, it is highly recommended that you do – as you want to keep the muscles in your pelvic region as toned as possible in order to prevent prolapse of other organs in this area – which you can be more prone to due to the space left in your body following your hysterectomy.

 Yes, but exercise caution and close awareness.
-It is highly unlikely to do any damage or dislodge the IUD – after all, you have it in when you are having sex, so a small jade egg gently moving up and down shouldn’t be an issue!
+It is highly unlikely to do any damage or dislodge the IUD – after all, you have it in when you are having sex, so a small yoni egg gently moving up and down shouldn’t be an issue!
 But if you do experience any cramping, stop the practice, rub your lower belly and relax.
 If this happens I would suggest stopping for now and coming back to the practice another time and to start with only very gentle movements until you feel more confident and no discomfort.

 It’s hard to feel your egg once it’s inside you – so don’t worry if you don’t feel anything, it’s quite normal.

 Whilst Kegel exercises have some benefit, their effectiveness is still limited as there is no “resistance” in order to build up proper tone.
-A Jade Egg creates that resistance.
+A Yoni Egg creates that resistance.
 Kegels also concentrate just on tightening the muscles – and muscles that are just trained to be “tight” rather than soft and open can actually shut down sensation, thereby inhibiting the ability to experience pleasure and orgasm.